-In accordance with Government Auditing Standards, we have also issued our report dated October 15, 2021, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 11, 2022, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.

-Hauppauge, New York October 15, 2021 Navrocli Smith UP
+Hauppauge, New York October 11, 2022 Navrocli Smith UP

-The following is a discussion and analysis of the Deer Park Union Free School District's (the "District") financial performance for the fiscal year ended June 30, 2021.
+The following is a discussion and analysis of the Deer Park Union Free School District's (the "District") financial performance for the fiscal year ended June 30, 2022.
 This section is a summary of the District's financial activities based on currently known facts, decisions or conditions.
 It is also based on both the District-wide and fund-based financial statements.
 The results of the current year are discussed in comparison with the prior year, with an emphasis placed on the current year.
 This section is only an introduction and should be read in conjunction with the District's financial statements, which immediately follow this section.